 - Matching sounds to letters.

 - Saying and writing answers to questions after listening to a story.
-She may retell the story and then write a summary.
+They may retell the story and then write a summary.

-- Using written words to help him learn other skills.
+- Using written words to help them learn other skills.
 For example, a child who has trouble saying sounds can read words with those sounds from a list.

 Your child should get help with LD as early as possible.
 Talk to your child’s teacher if you have concerns.
 See an SLP if you think your child has speech and language problems.